gateweaver/gateweaver/packages/docs/blog/2024/05/11/openai-react-tutorial.md

 In this updated `App.tsx` file, we define a function called `generateMessage` that sends a user's input to the OpenAI API through the API Proxy and returns the response.
 We then use this function in the `handleSubmit` function to generate a response to the user's question and display it on the page.

-Note that we set the `apiKey` property of the `OpenAI` client to an empty string and set the `baseURL` to `${PROXY_URL}/openai`.
-This configuration allows the OpenAI client to send requests to the API Proxy, which will forward them to the OpenAI API with the API key included in the request headers.
+Note that we set the `baseURL` property of the `OpenAI` client to the URL of the API Proxy.
+We also set the `apiKey` property to an empty string, as we are not using the API key in the front end.
+Instead, we are sending requests through the API Proxy, which includes the API key in the request headers.
+We also set `dangerouslyAllowBrowser` to `true` to allow the client to be used in the browser, but this is okay since we are using the API Proxy to secure the API key.

-Let's also update the `App.css` file to add some basic styling to our app:
+Next, let's update the `App.css` file to add some basic styling to our React app:

 ```css title="src/App.css"
 #root {